scrapy/scrapy/docs/topics/media-pipeline.rst

 .. setting:: IMAGES_STORE
 .. setting:: FILES_STORE

-To enable your media pipeline you must first add it to your project :setting:`ITEM_PIPELINES` setting.
+To enable your media pipeline you must add its class to the :setting:`ITEM_PIPELINES` setting, like in the following example:

 For Images Pipeline, use::